DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 videos submitted, as well as a discursive analysis of the interviews.
-Despite many self-defining as artistic or experimental film/video-makers, in terms of a more formal theory of aesthetics, most fit in a category of autobiographical, or personal video-making.[^07chapter6_10] This resonates with the idea of videoblogging as a personal practice, drawing on influences such as home-movies and scrapbooking,[^07chapter6_11] which also use creative and artistic tropes.
+Despite many self-defining as artistic or experimental film/video-makers, in terms of a more formal theory of aesthetics, most fit in a category of autobiographical, or personal video-making.
+This resonates with the idea of videoblogging as a personal practice, drawing on influences such as home-movies and scrapbooking,[^07chapter6_11] which also use creative and artistic tropes.
 Few, if any, videobloggers have any institutional support or links with the traditional art world,